-Skyline Arch Trail is a 0.5 mile moderately trafficked out and back trail located near Moab, UT that offers scenic views and is good for all skill levels.
+Skyline Arch Trail is a 0.5 mile moderately trafficked out and back trail located near Moab, Utah that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 A short hike to another of Arches NP's pretty arches Another of the short hikes in Arches NP to a pretty Arch situated in the sandstone upthrusts of the area.
 This arch can also be reached from the Devils Garden campground.
 Unique to this arch is the adjoining sandstone wall, eroded to look almost like a row of grain silos reaching into the sky.

 Ok hike, sadly the closer you get to this arch the less of the opening you can see, so not really sure if it's worth it (at least for a picture perspective,) only do it if you have extra time, better trails in the park